Brandon Lowe Player Props: Rays vs. Astros

 Brandon Lowe At The Plate

-- In 21 of 66 games this season, he has scored, and seven of those games included multiple runs.
+- In 32.8% of his games this season, he has scored at least once.
+And he's had seven games with multiple runs (10.4%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.